5 Signs Your Enterprise Needs a Robust PIM Platform

 It can be especially challenging for marketing and sales teams who deal directly with third-party clients and direct customers.
 Product data inputs come from multiple suppliers.
 Any updates in the attributes, quality, or orientation need to be consistent throughout the commerce channels.
 Organizations that can efficiently and dynamically manage all data, helps you secure a clear competitive advantage over others in the fray.

 The volume and speed of data generation and consumption has increased many folds in a relatively small period.
-In the age of digital transformation where high-quality, accurate, standardized, and properly formatted data is a necessity for competitive retailers and manufacturers – user-friendly and scalable PIM solutions have become an essential tool for most businesses.
+In the age of digital transformation where high-quality, accurate, standardized, and properly formatted data is a necessity for competitive retailers and manufacturers – user-friendly and scalable Product Information Management Solutions have become an essential tool for most businesses.
 PIM is a centralized software platform used to store and manage data related to descriptions, SKU numbers, pricing, images, and much more from a variety of channels.

 If you feel that your business is at a stage where product content marketing, data handling, or catalog representation needs professional help of a dedicated tool, it is time to try your hands at PIM.